 Revenue from the sale of crude oil and natural gas liquids is recorded when title passes to the customer and collection is reasonably assured.
+Revenue associated with the provision of services such as transportation, terminalling and rail transloading are recognized when the services are provided, the price is fixed and collection is reasonably assured.
+Revenue from pipeline tariffs and fees are based on volumes and rates as the pipeline is being used.
 Revenue from drilling services is recognized when services are provided and when rental equipment is delivered and materials are utilized.
 Materials that are delivered and not utilized are shown as drilling fluids inventory.
 Revenue from rentals is recognized over the term of the rental agreement at pre-determined rates.
-Revenue from onsite services is recognized when services are provided.
+Revenue from OnSite services is recognized when services are provided.
 The following specific recognition criteria must also be met before revenue is recognized: